ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 :::

 **Systematic errors** can arise from improper use of the measurement equipment, improper experimental techniques, or the use of an incorrect model.
-Systematic uncertainties are consistent between measurements: if you repeat the experiment in the same exact way, you&rsquo;ll get a very similar error.
+Systematic uncertainties are consistent between measurements: if you repeat the experiment in the same exact way, you'll get a very similar error.

 Systematic errors can be *very useful* in experimental science: the presence of a systematic error means that the experimenter can improve the experiment directly, *or* that there is a fundamental problem with one or more of the physical laws being used [fn]For example, the appearance of systematic errors is what particle physicists at CERN rely on to search for new physics beyond the Standard Model.[/fn].